toneja/ImageJ_macros-phenotyping/README.md

 1) Download this repository inside your working ImageJ directory.
 2) Open image set as a virtual stack.
 3) Run GPM/AnalyzeSporesAndGermlings.ijm macro from: Plugins -> Macros -> Run...
+4) Find your results in the corresponding .csv file in the GPM/results directory.